biberhund/MEXC_Future_Order_API_Maintenance_Bypass/README.md

 - Ensure that the `key` variable in the code is set to the correct value of your 'WEB' cookie.
 - If errors occur, check the console output, as both Python and JavaScript files will provide detailed error messages.

-## Conclusion

-This project allows you to bypass the MEXC Futures Order API maintenance mode by utilizing an internal API with authentication through a browser login session.
-By following the instructions, you can easily authenticate and execute your API requests without needing to wait for the maintenance to end.
-This method is provided for free to ensure that everyone has fair access to these capabilities.

-Feel free to customize the code as needed for your specific use case.

 ## Support

 If you found this repository helpful, please give it a star to show your support!
 Your feedback and contributions are welcome to improve and expand the functionality of this project.]